kkaur89/PROJECT-FOUR/README.md

 ## Project Overview

 For my final project, I decided I wanted to work in a pair.
 I wanted the balance of gaining more experience in coding alongside someone else, but also have more autonomy and responsibility to create a working app vs working in a group.
 Based on mine and my coding partner's interest in health and fitness, we decided to create a Full stack app that was based around all things related to these topics.
-We would have articles, workout videos and food recipes that all centered around general well being.
+We would have articles, workout videos and food recipes that all centered around health and well-being.
 This app was created using python, django and postgreSQL in the backend.

 **Functionality:**
 - Users are able to register and login.